bradchesney79/code-generator/README.md

+# Something I Once Saw or Heard Somewhere

+I lovingly call this project The Chainsaw Factory.
+I conceived the idea to build my first Magnum Opus and then the second and so on-- forgive the obvious lingual gaffe.
+I once saw or heard someone say to meter your work appropriately.
+If you need to chop down one tree, an axe might suffice.
+Maybe a chainsaw would be better, but you may be waylaid if you take the time build all the things needed for a chainsaw factory as you probably don't need a constant stream of chainsaws at your disposal.
+I decided I needed a chainsaw factory, and this is it.

 # Make Code with Code

 Hello, thank you for coming.
 I am sorry this may be of questionable value to people operating in the enterprise space.
 The junk I am about to share is best used on medium sized and smaller things.
 Especially things where you just have to crank it out and move on.